 he enjoys the company of many friends, two daughters, four

-grandchildren (two sets of twins) and sweetheart.
+grandchildren (two sets of twins) and wife.
 He enjoys

 public speaking, fundraising and the theatre.